Tutorial

 sym.limit(expression, x, sym.oo)

-Now we are going to calculate the indefinite integral using
+Now you are going to calculate the indefinite integral using

 sympy.integrate